 Having a healthy pregnancy may

-keep your baby from being born before his or her lungs are fully formed.
-Not all
+keep your baby from being born before their lungs are fully formed.
+Not all causes

-causes of premature births can be prevented.
-But you can increase the chance of
+of premature births can be prevented.
+But you can increase the chance of having a

 - Keeping up with your prenatal